Paul Modrowski: Murder of Dean Fawcett

+Trial

 Faraci and Modrowski were both tried for the murder of Dean Fawcett by two separate juries.
-The prosecution argued that the three men were involved in a check writing scheme and that Fawcett was murdered on the night of December 28, 1992, after threatening to come forward to police.
-It is believed that Fawcett was shot in the head, then his body was dismembered in an effort to prevent identification - Fawcett's head and missing limbs were never located.
+The prosecution argued the three men were involved in Faraci's check fraud scheme and that Fawcett was murdered because he had threatened to expose his accomplices to the authorities.
+The prosecution alleged that on the night of December 28, 1992, Fawcett was lured to a forest near Barrington and shot in the head after being forced to the ground at gunpoint.
+His body was dismembered in an effort to prevent identification - Fawcett's head and missing limbs were never located.
 Both men were tried for the murder.
 Officer John Robertson testified that Modrowski confessed to lending Faraci his car to carry out the murder.
 Modrowski denies this in his blog.
 Modrowski says that he was at the home of his sister the night Fawcett was murdered.

 Modrowski also claims that his defense attorney William Von Hoene refused to dispute Robertson's testimony and did not allow any witnesses to testify on his behalf (including Modrowski's sister who reports that Modrowski was with her the night of the murder).
 Van Hoene also did not reveal Modrowski's diagnosis of autism to the jury.
 Modrowski has made allegations that this led jury members to mistake his awkward body language, lack of eye contact and aloofness as lack of remorse and proven guilt.
-Rose Faraci admitted in court to lying to authorities in an attempt to direct blame away from her then-husband and towards Modrowkski and a friend.
+In January 1995, Rose Faraci admitted in court to lying to authorities in an attempt to direct blame away from her then-husband and towards Modrowkski and a friend.
+Another friend, Brian Palaz, also implicated Faraci, saying he had both planned and committed the murder.

 Modrowski and Faraci were tried at the same time in one courtroom.
 Each defendant had his own separate jury and each jury was brought in and out of the courtroom based on the testimony that would be presented.
 The jury hearing the case against Faraci found him not guilty.
 Two days later, Modrowski's jury found Modrowski guilty of murder, determining that his statements to police proved his accountability.
 On April 27, 1995, Modrowski was sentenced to life in prison without the possibility of parole by Associate Cook County Judge Sam Amirante, who told Modrowski, "I am going to give you the same hope that you gave to (Fawcett): no hope. ...
 You deserve the term of natural life in prison."

 Prison blog

 From 2009 to 2015, Modrowski produced a blog from prison.
-Modrowski, having not experienced the internet, would mail written letters to his mother, which she would then transcribe for the blog.
+Modrowski, not having access to the internet, would mail written letters to his mother, which she would then transcribe for the blog.
 In 2015, it was shut down due to disagreements with his mother on the changes made, particularly over religious disputes; Modrowski considered himself an atheist, which she refused to acknowledge and directly omitted from any of his writings.